 The outlying grassy plains and palm islands along with the dry pans themselves burst into life with the fall of the first rains in November, which continue filling the pans through into March.
 This is the wet season and the best time for birding.
-It also become becomes an important environment for migrating animals including wildebeest and one of Africa’s largest zebra populations.
+It also becomes a vital environment for migrating animals including wildebeest and one of Africa’s largest zebra populations.
 As with the dry season, the influx of plains game animals brings along with it increased predator-prey action, making for some potentially exciting sightings.

-The surrounding Nata Bird Sanctuary forms the breeding ground for a host of water birds including pelicans and flamingo in their thousands, transforming the shore line into a pink haze blending into the western sky.
-The Nata River delta feeds the Sua Pan in the Nata Sanctuary and forms the breeding ground for a host of water birds including pelicans and flamingo in their thousands.
+The surrounding Nata Bird Sanctuary forms the breeding ground for a host of water birds including pelicans and flamingo in their thousands, when the Nata River fills the great Sua Pan.
 You cannot help but be utterly transfixed as the shoreline turns into a dazzling pink haze that seems to meet up with the clear blue sky.

-Located within this unique environment, Nata Lodge provides a shady refuge from the heat of the desert environment while still blending naturally into its surrounds.
-Luxury chalets and camping tents balance out the desires of different types of travellers.
-The main areas such as the swimming pool and bar, are spaces to relax and reflect on the day out on the pan or even birdwatch from your pool lounger.
+Located within this unique environment, Nata Lodge provides a shady refuge from the heat of the desert while still blending naturally into its surrounds.
+Luxury chalets and camping tents balance out the preferences of different types of travellers.
+The main areas, such as the swimming pool and bar, are spaces to relax and reflect on the day out on the pan or even birdwatch from your pool lounger.
 Explore the pans via the Nata Bird Sanctuary in a 4×4 vehicle and go on a thrilling quad-bike adventure in the surrounding areas.

 Chat to us about your visit to the Makgadikgadi Salt Pans and how this can be incorporated with other more traditional safari destinations in Botswana.